 I say to the whole House and to all those who may still be hesitating about whether to vote for the Bill that there is only one way to restore the esteem in which our democracy is held and to recover the respect in which Parliament should be held by the people of this country, and that is, finally, to offer ourselves to the judgment of the people of this country.
 I commend the Bill to the House.

 Labour backs a general election because we want this country to be rid of this reckless and destructive Conservative Government.
-They are a Government that have caused more of our children to live in poverty, more pensioners to be in poverty and more people to be in work and in poverty, more families to be without a home and more people to sleep rough on our streets.
-They are a Government that have cut and sold off so much of our important public services.
+They are a Government who have caused more of our children to live in poverty, more pensioners to be in poverty and more people to be in work and in poverty, more families to be without a home and more people to sleep rough on our streets.
+They are a Government who have cut and sold off so much of our important public services.

 I have said consistently, when no deal is off the table we will back an election.
-Today, after much denial and bluster by the Prime Minister, no deal is officially off the table, so this country can vote for the Government that it deserves.
+Today, after much denial and bluster by the Prime Minister, no deal is officially off the table, so this country can vote for the Government it deserves.

 I shall be voting against an early election today and encourage as many of my colleagues as possible to defy the threats and blandishments, and to do so as well.
 The uncertainty about the outcome of a general election means that, in reality, no deal has certainly not been taken off the table.

-I hope my friend will join in the campaign to defeat this Government and to bring in a Government that will end injustice, poverty and inequality in this country.
+I hope my friend will join in the campaign to defeat this Government and to bring in a Government who will end injustice, poverty and inequality in this country.
 That is why I joined the Labour party all those years ago, and I will be very proud to take that as our message to the people of this country.
 I want to give our public services the funding they need and to end the threat of privatisation that hangs over so many public service workers; to stop the grotesque poverty and inequality in our country; to rebuild the economy in every region and every nation of this country; to tackle the climate emergency with a green new deal, a green industrial revolution that will bring good quality jobs to many areas of the country that have been denied them by this Government and their Liberal Democrat accomplices during the coalition years; and, after three years of Conservative failure, to get Brexit sorted—the only party that is doing so—by giving people the final say on what happens over Brexit.